Nithesh-1011/cli-task-tracker/README.md

 A simple command-line task manager written in C++ that allows users to create, update, delete, and list tasks stored in a JSON-like text file.

+Sample solution for the task-tracker challenge from roadmap.sh.

 ## Features
 - Add new tasks
 - Update task descriptions